astrochun/Zcalbase_gal/Analysis/README.md

 5. Creates a validation table that confirms detections of OIIIλ[4363]

+   Code imported from MSC.
+Adds a row to the table of emission line measurements to indicate if there is a detection of OIIIλ[4363].
+    A one represents a detection, while a zero represents a nan-detection.
 ```python
     Verification Table
     valid_table.make_validation_table(fitspath)
 ```

-Code imported from MSC.
-Adds a row to the table of emission line measurements to indicate if there is a detection of OIIIλ[4363].
-A one represents a detection, while a zero represents a nan-detection.

 6. Calls function to calculate the R value, temperature, and metallicity of the detected lines

+   Calculates the R_value, temperature, and metallicities of each bin and saves in table.
 ```python
     r_temp_calcul.run_function(fitspath, dataset, verification_table_revised, dustatt=False)
 ```